Eagle1man/Eagle1man./README.md

 </p>

 Glad to see you here!
-I studied to be a backend developer, but then I realized that my journey into Data Science.
+I studied to  Data Science.

 ---